ashrafulalam005/tic-tac-toe-with-html-css-javascript/README.md

 # How to Play 🎮
 <br>

-## If you cloned my repository and playing from live server :
+## If you have cloned my repository and playing from live server :

 ***1. Open the `index.html` file in your web browser.***
 ***2. Player X starts the game by clicking on an empty square.***